WingFeiTsang/LLM-Course/README.md

 If you like our course or this Repository, please feel free to give us a STAR.

-[NEWS!][Feb.
-2025] I have uploaded a code snippet to locally call Deepseek and QWen model.
+[NEWS!][March 2026] I have uploaded a code snippet of bpe algorithm for tokenization, which is the first step of LLM training.
+[NEWS!][March 2026] One paper (JailbreakLoRA) in the topic of LLM security is accepted by ICLR and uploaded to the materials directroy.
+The first author is a senior student in our university.